Erika-Belicova/estate/README.md

 ## Database Setup

-Ensure that **MySQL** is installed and set up (as mentioned in the **Prerequisites** section).
+Ensure that **MySQL** is installed (as mentioned in the **Prerequisites** section).

 ### Start MySQL Server
 Before running the back-end, ensure that MySQL is running on your machine.
-If MySQL is not already running, you can start it using the following command (on most systems):

-`sudo service mysql start`

-Or, if you're using a local MySQL installation on Windows, make sure the MySQL service is running through the MySQL Workbench or command line.
+Open the MySQL application on your computer (for example, MySQL Workbench or the MySQL Command Line Client).
+Upon opening it, you'll be prompted to enter the root password you set during installation.
+In MySQL Command Line Client, you’ll then see the MySQL prompt (e.g., mysql>); in MySQL Workbench, a graphical interface will open where you can browse databases and run SQL queries.

 ### Create the Database
 In MySQL, create a new database for your application.
 You can run the following command to create the database:

 `CREATE DATABASE estate_application_db;`

+### Run the SQL Script to Initialize the Database
+Once the database is set up, you need to run the SQL script to initialize the required tables.
+The SQL script is located at:

+`estate-back-end/src/main/resources/sql/script.sql`

+Open your MySQL application (such as MySQL Workbench or the MySQL Command Line Client) and do one of the following:

+-   In **MySQL Workbench**, go to **File > Open**, navigate to the `script.sql` file, and open it in a new SQL tab.
+Then click **Execute** (the lightning bolt icon) to run the script.

+-   In the **MySQL Command Line Client**, use the `source` command to run the script:

+  `source path\to\script.sql`;

+  Replace path\to\script.sql with the full path to the file on your system.

+This will create the necessary tables for the back-end to function correctly.

 ### Create and Configure the .env File
 In order to connect the Spring Boot back-end with your MySQL database, you will need to create a .env file to store your MySQL credentials.